jirau/simple-api/README.md

 ```shell
 $ echo -n <secret-string> | base64
 ```
 Then, add the encoded strings to the corresponding data elements in your Secret yaml file.
-Use the following format in the editor of your choice and save with a yml or yaml extension.<br>
+Use the following format in the editor of your choice and save the file with a yml or yaml extension.<br>
 note: you will need to create this file as it is not included in the code repository. **Do not store or commit this file with your code**.

 ```yml